 Have you thought of expanding your policy to make yourself secure and confident while driving?
 If yes, then let’s help you decide by discussing the pros and cons of getting additional car insurance coverage.
 You may read them below.

 Advantages of getting extra car insurance coverage

-Here are the benefits of having increased vehicle insurance coverage:
+Here are the benefits of having increased car insurance coverage in the Philippines:

 1. Have more than the required collision coverage for a third-party.

 CTPL is one of the requirements set by the Land Transportation Office in the registration and renewal of a car.
 This form of insurance policy gives protection from liabilities that are brought by an accident caused by the insured individual.
 These liabilities may arise from the physical injuries, or worse, death of a third-party involved in the accident.